External Advisory Board Members

 Carol Donovan, Former Massachusetts State Representative

-Melissa Ferretti, President, Herring Pond Wampanoag Tribe
+Melissa Ferretti, Chairperson, Bourne Select Board and President, Herring Pond Wampanoag Tribe

 Jovita Fontanez, Former Head of Boston Election Commission